Alfresco/docs-alfresco/content-services/7.3/upgrade/index.md

 6. (Optional) Note that multi-tenancy is not supported from Content Services 6.x and newer.

-    If upgrading to the latest version from 5.2, then the existing multi-tenancy (MT) extension files are no longer relevant and must not be migrated to the new version.
+    If upgrading to the 7.3 version from 5.2, then the existing multi-tenancy (MT) extension files are no longer relevant and must not be migrated to the new version.
 It's recommended that you backup your existing MT files.

 7. (Optional) Perform this step if you're working in a clustered environment: